 - F1B Goldendoodle: The 1 stands for the generation the dog is.
 In this specific case, the 1 means 1st generation.

-For reference, here are the Goldendoodle generations that I will discuss.
-This is merely a reference guide and I go into more detail for the different types of Goldendoodle generations.
+For reference, here are the Goldendoodle generations that we will discuss.
+This is merely a reference guide and we’ll go into more detail for the different types of Goldendoodle generations.